paulremo/NRPMHandbook/_sources/folderMeca/interactive_guide/rp_mechanical/07_structural_models_equations_mechanical.md

 To allow for a first quick assessment, some reference values for the coefficients of variation and some mean values are provided in Table 10‑15.
 The values may be assumed to be applicable or conservative for most practical purposes, especially when considering the additional conservatism that has been introduced by assuming $C = 0$.

-**Table 4.15**: Assumptions for the application of the simplified fatigue model to low risk items.
+**Table 4.15: Assumptions for the application of the simplified fatigue model to low risk items.**

 | **List of variables** | **Unit** | **Mean** | **CoV** |
 |-------------------|---------------------------|----------|------------------|